-For this contract the Contractor will be the mandatory of the Main Contractor which means that the Contractor, as employer in his own right in respect of the contract, will be responsible for all the duties and obligations of an employer as set out in the Act(OHSA 1993) and the Construction Regulations 2003.
+For this contract the Contractor will be the mandatory of the Employer (Client), as defined in the Act (OHSA 1993), which means that the Contractor, as employer in his own right in respect of the contract, will be responsible for all the duties and obligations of an employer as set out in the Act (OHSA 1993) and the Construction Regulations 2003.

 Furthermore, the Contractor shall comply with any additional current statutory requirements of any relevant Government Departments regarding health and safety and specifically environmental health issues.